LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 ```

-quite easy. isn't it?
+Quite easy.
+Isn't it?
 Now let's move to another part **selectors**.

 ### Selectors

-This is similar to how Redux manage states.
+This is similar to how Redux manages states.

 if a value can be derived/computed from the state, then we can skip re initialize of an another separate state key, for that use selectors.

 #### 1. set the selectors

-in the below example, we are getting `isChild` value from `age` key then we can directly use **selector** instead of adding a new key or **atom**.
+In the below example, we are getting `isChild` value from `age` key, then we can directly use **selector** instead of adding a new key or **atom**.

 ```
 import {selector} from 'recoil'